Don't know your size? Try our measuring tool.

-Transition glasses–also known as light-adaptive, variable tint, and light-adjusting lenses – feature lenses that are clear indoors and automatically darken when exposed to sunlight.
-These lenses are excellent at protecting your eyes from harmful UV rays and blue light from digital devices–both known for causing eye problems later in life.
+Transition glasses–also known as light-adaptive, variable tint, and light-responsive lenses – feature lenses that darken when exposed to sunlight and are clear indoors.
+These color-changing lenses are excellent at protecting your eyes from harmful UV rays and blue light from digital devices–both known for causing eye problems later in life.

 If you are wondering ‘What are transition glasses good for?’, the answer is simple: they are good for your eyes.
 They provide the protection you need from harmful types of light, UV rays and blue light from digital screens.
 They are also good for children’s eyes – most of the sun damage people acquire in their life happens before the age of 18.